ribtoks/code-jamming/_posts/2013-09-10-problems-when-ejecting-wd-my-passport-in-linux-opensuse.md

 ---
 Struggled to safely eject my 1TB  Western Digital My Passport external hard drive in OpenSUSE.
 Googling regarding Western Digital was inefficient, because lots of people have been just saying not-such-a-good-things about WD products and nothing valuable regarding ejecting it.

 Usual `eject` command had no success: hard drive continued to spin.
-I&#8217;ve even upgraded firmware to 1.49 on my Windows 7 machine at work.
+I've even upgraded firmware to 1.49 on my Windows 7 machine at work.
 No succcess.

-After some time googling I&#8217;ve found next working solution:
+After some time googling I've found next working solution:

   * install `udisks` utility
   * run `sudo udisks --unmount /mount/point` from terminal